codalotl/goagentbench/README.md

 Benchmark AI coding agents on Go coding tasks.

+This benchmark aims to measure not only correctness, but the {correctness, cost, speed} tradeoff space.

 ## testdata and results

 Scenarios live in `testdata`.
 Each scenario has a `scenario.yml` file.
 No scenarios can be nested in other scenarios, scenarios can be nested in other non-scenario directories.